pietroreggiani/geckor/README.md

 tabular form (as [tibbles](https://tibble.tidyverse.org/)), ready for any downstream analyses.

+This version of the package has minor changes coming from Pietro, tayloring the package to his needs.

 ## Installation

 A stable version of this package can be installed from